 The options that were presented was to undergo IVF.
 Then choose to go with an egg donor using my husband’s sperm or try embryo adoption.

 The devastation I felt of having a less than 1% chance of having my own biological child is still something I cannot put into words.
 However, I am thankful that I did have options.

 Because our chances of a biological child were so slim, we decided against attempting to retrieve my own eggs with IVF.
 There was also a strong probability that they may not be ok genetics wise.

 After weeks of discussion with my husband, we decided to pursue egg donation.
 We contacted several agencies and decided to go with Proud Fertility because they had the option for a known egg donor.

 After months of looking for an egg donor, I began to realize I was looking for something that didn’t exist.
 I had amazing profiles of perfectly qualified donors but I was being critical of anything that was in their health history.
 Things like seasonal allergies or if they wore glasses.
 If I saw something, I said no. Which would explain why I never found “the one” until I had another long conversation with my husband.

 My Ah Ha Moment

-Also, another note I hadn’t considered, these reports are all self-reported.
-The egg donor is responsible for providing their health history as well as their families in an honest manner.
+Also, another note I hadn’t considered, these reports are self-reported.
+The donor is responsible for providing their health history as well as their families in an honest manner.
 If you come across a profile with complete health across the board, is this really an accurate report?